idibidiart/react-native-responsive-grid/README.md

 ### Predictable, Dynamic Layout Behavior

 Being able to readt to layout changes, including changes due to device rotation (for apps that allow it), is a key aspect of responsive design.
 This grid is designed to enable dynamic response to layout changes (see the demos at the start of this Readme)

-Columns and Rows have `position: 'relative'` by default to keep them within the layout flow, but they can have position absolute specified in style for overlays and such, in which case they should be wrapped in Grid component if you'd like to re-run your component's render() function upon orientation change.
+Columns and Rows have `position: 'relative'` by default to keep them within the layout flow, but they can have position absolute specified in style for overlays and such.

-The Grid component is a stateful top-level component (at root, above ScrollView, ListView, FlatList et al but below a Modal and Drawer) It is needed if you wish to respond to orientation and layout changes by re-running the render() function.
+The Grid component is a stateful top-level component (at root, above ScrollView, ListView, FlatList et al but below a Modal and Drawer) Grid should not be inside another Grid and it is only needed if you wish to respond to orientation and layout changes by re-running the render() function.
 It uses the children-as-funnction pattern to pass its state, including its dimensions and any user-defined state, along with screen dimensions, to its children.
 The user may define Grid state in its props.
 The Grid also passes it's async render-causing setState method to its children.

 ## More Examples